Apache Linux Integration Kit

 Information from the SAML assertion that describes how the user was authenticated at the IdP.

 For security reasons, each HTTP request header or Apache environment variable is first pre-pended with a specific prefix.
-For help configuring the prefix, see Configuring the Apache Agent.
-The Apache Agent always removes and rewrites these prefixed request headers and/or environment variables for each request.
+Learn more about configuring the prefix in Configuring the Apache Agent.
+The Apache Agent always removes and rewrites the prefixed request headers and environment variables for each request.

 If you can’t modify your applications to accept headers with this prefix, you can configure the Apache Agent to add a prefix to the HTTP headers or environment variables.
 In this case, on the Extended Contract tab of the OpenToken Adapter configuration, include an attribute named pf_attribute_list.
 Map that attribute in your identity provider (IdP) connection as a text field containing a comma-separated list of all the attributes in the adapter contract.
 This attribute list is sent in the OpenToken and used by the Apache Agent to overwrite headers in the request.

-For more information, see Configuring target session fulfillment in the PingFederate documentation.
+Learn more about Configuring target session fulfillment in the PingFederate documentation.

 Error handling